yvan/yvan.github.io/_posts/2016-02-13-rope-universe.md

+---
+layout:    post
+permalink: /ropeuniverse/
+---

-If we ask questions about everything to the point where we can't answer will our universe unravel?
+why do we ask questions to the point where we can't answer?

-if we keep asking why of things we often reach a point where we can't answer.

-is our universe just full of loose end ropes?
+is our universe just full of loose rope ends?

+will our universe unravel?